nais/deploy/README.md

 | timestamp | int64 | Current Unix timestamp                                                                        |

 Additionally, the header `X-NAIS-Signature` must contain a keyed-hash message authentication code (HMAC).
-The code can be derived by hashing the request body using the SHA256 algorithm together with your team's NAIS Deploy API key.
+The code can be derived by hashing the request body using the SHA256 algorithm together with your team's Nais Deploy API key.

 #### Response specification